lb-/bakerydemo/modest-frontend-framework.md

 - There are solutions for writing Jest test online but none are part of the official docs (note: Alpine js also has no testing guidelines), but it is possible to write tests for.
 - [Recent 3.0](https://world.hey.com/hotwired/stimulus-3-c438d432) did have some breaking changes so some online docs are out of date (however, this is similar for Alpine js v1/v2 and lit.dev vs Polymer), welcome to the JavaScript ecosystem.

+Potential architecture

+- Wagtail core code would likely use the recommended [Webpack build system approach](https://stimulus.hotwired.dev/handbook/installing#using-webpack-helpers) and controller file naming conventions so that we do not need to manually load each new controller added to the Wagtail admin.
+This assumes we want all controllers on all page, I think this is a good assumption to make but it does add to the base JS load.
+- On every admin page, the Stimulus code is loaded with the default controllers added and an event `wagtail:stimulus-init` would be fired that other code could hook into.
+See https://github.com/lb-/bakerydemo/blob/ui-experiments/bakerydemo/ui/wagtail_hooks.py
+- We could also add handling of the [debug flag](https://stimulus.hotwired.dev/handbook/installing#debugging) to be true when Django is in local dev mode, this will aid those customising Wagtail and also those working on Wagtail core.
+- If custom controllers are added (or overriding existing ones), they can leverage this event and also know that when this event fires the `Stimulus` and `Controller` global will be available.
+- We may want to put these behind a global object like `wagtail.stimulus.Stimulus` for example - so we do not populate the global object AND it allows other customisations where another Stimulus application exists in isolation of the Wagtail one.

 ## Stimulus use cases

 ### Use Case 1 - Collapsible